Fiber Frequently Asked Questions

 Can I use a wireless connection with fiber?

-Yes, you can combine wireless (Wi-Fi) with fiber internet although the connection speed can be slightly less than a direct connection depending on your Wi-Fi router capabilities.
-The speed of wireless will depend upon the type of equipment you are using to establish connectivity, your distance or proximity to the router, and the influence of physical barriers or interferences between your wireless device and the router.
+Yes, you can combine wireless (Wi-Fi) with fiber internet although the device connection speed depends on your Wi-Fi router capabilities.
+The specific quality and speed of the wireless connection to your device will depend upon the type of router you are using to establish connectivity, your distance or proximity to the router, and the influence of physical barriers or interferences between your wireless device and the router.

 What is “symmetric internet speed”?